mgantlett/audio-viz/README.md

   - UI Components
   - Tool Integration

-For detailed architecture information, see [audio-components.md](audio-components.md).
+For a detailed overview of the system architecture and component interactions, see the [Component Overview](audio-components.md#component-overview) documentation.

 ## Development